-First up is showcasing your adventurous side at the U.S. National Whitewater Center, which offers everything from mountain biking to zip lining to hiking to climbing over a 1,100-acre outdoor playground.
+First up is showcasing your adventurous side at the U.S. National Whitewater Center, which offers everything from mountain biking to zip lining to hiking to climbing over a 1,300-acre outdoor playground.
 Of course, not to be missed is the whitewater rafting itself, including Class II, III and IV rapids.
-Grab lunch at River’s Edge Bar & Grill and make sure to sit on the patio that overlooks the river for an incredible view.
+Grab lunch at River’s Edge and make sure to sit on the patio that overlooks the river for an incredible view.

 After you’ve had your thrills, it’s time to hit the stills.
-Charlotte’s two distilleries are located in the up-and-coming LoSo, or Lower South End, neighborhood.
+Two of Charlotte’s distilleries are located in the up-and-coming LoSo, or Lower South End, neighborhood.
 Start at Doc Porter’s, named for the grandfather of Andrew Porter (co-owner along with his wife, Liz).
-Doc Porter’s specializes in vodka made with grains from nearby Marshville, and it added gin in 2016, and is also currently making bourbon, which will age in barrels during the next couple of years.
-Tours are $10 and it’s recommended you make reservations.
+Doc Porter’s specializes in vodka, gin, bourbon and whiskey, and all its spirits are made with locally sourced grains.
+Tours are Saturdays for $15, and you must make a reservation.

-Right down the street is Great Wagon Road Distilling Company, founded by Ollie Mulligan, who moved to the U.S. from County Kildare, Ireland, in 1994.
+Right down the street is Great Wagon Road Distilling Company, founded by Ollie Mulligan, who moved to the U.S. from Ireland in 1994.
 Mulligan’s Irish roots shine through his distillery, highlighted by Great Wagon’s Drumlish, a poitín (Irish moonshine) named after the village where his grandfather grew up.
-Great Wagon also produces Bán (Gaelic for “white”), its vodka and Rúa (Gaelic for “red), just one of a few North Carolina-distilled single-malt whiskeys.
-Tours are $15 and include samples of all three spirits.
-Walk next door to sister bar The Broken Spoke to enjoy a cocktail made with Great Wagon’s liquor, along with a full array of wine, plus craft beer from two nearby breweries – Olde Mecklenburg and Sugar Creek are located on the same street.
+Great Wagon also produces Bán (Gaelic for “white”), its vodka, and Rúa (Gaelic for “red head"), its single-malt whiskey that has won several national and internationl awards since 2016.
+Walk next door to sister bar The Broken Spoke to enjoy a cocktail made with Great Wagon’s liquor, along with a full array of wine, plus craft beer from two nearby breweries; Olde Mecklenburg and Sugar Creek are located on the same street.

 Once your distillery time is done, head to Uptown Charlotte, where a wealth of options awaits.
-You can continue enjoying craft cocktails by visiting The Punch Room, where renowned mixologist Bob Peters’ concoctions are like none other, as well as the speakeasy-style atmosphere of The Cellar at Duckworth’s.
+You can continue enjoying craft cocktails by visiting The Punch Room, which showcases artistry in both its drinks and vibe on the 15th floor of the Ritz-Carlton, as well as the speakeasy-style atmosphere of The Cellar at Duckworth’s.
 Charlotte is also home to the NASCAR Hall of Fame, where you can find out more about the bootleggers of yore in addition to learning the history of the motorsport.
 Plus, see the Carolina Panthers play at Bank of America Stadium from September to January, and the Charlotte Hornets at the Spectrum Center October through April.

 Day 2: Come for the ’Shine, Stay for the ’Cue

 Call Family Distillery bears the name of one of the most famous bootleggers of the moonshine running era – Willie Clay Call, who was dubbed “The Uncatchable” by federal agents.
-Thankfully, you can now easily get your hands on one of Call’s several moonshines the distillery offers, including Apple Pie, Cherry and the original 101 Proof Sour Mash Moonshine.
-Schedule a tour ($5, samples included) to get an up-close look at “The Bull,” which, at 2,100 gallons, is the largest steam-injection still in the state.
+Thankfully, you can now easily get your hands on one of Call’s moonshines the distillery offers, including Apple Pie, Cherry, Strawberry and the original 101 Proof Sour Mash Moonshine.
+Schedule a tour ($10 for a full tour, $5 for a half tour, samples included in both) to get an up-close look at “The Bull,” which, at 2,100 gallons, is the largest steam-injection still in the state.

-You can’t venture through North Carolina without tasting barbecue, and Wilkesboro has two great offerings in Tipton’s and Brushy Mountain Smokehouse.
+You can’t venture through North Carolina without tasting barbecue, and Wilkesboro has two great offerings in Brushy Mountain Smokehouse and Pa Paw's Bar-B-Que Restaurant.
 After a satisfying meal, it’s time to ride the White Lightning – the traditional moonshine at Copper Barrel Distillery, which puts a unique spin on its product by selling ’shine in bottles styled similar to milk jugs.
-Copper Barrel also has put out moonshine flavored with cherries, blackberries and strawberries, which you can sample in the adjacent bar following your tour.
+Copper Barrel also has put out moonshine flavored with cherries, blueberries, blackberries and strawberries, which you can sample in the adjacent bar following your tour.

 On your way out of Wilkesboro, make it a point to visit Moravian Falls to take in the majesty of a 35-foot waterfall.
-Many of the apples used for moonshine produced in Wilkes County were picked in nearby orchards, such as Perry Lowe, which offers fresh fruit and produce you can pick up for your short trek up the mountain to Blowing Rock.
+Plus, many of the apples used for moonshine produced in Wilkes County were picked in nearby orchards, such as Perry Lowe, which offers fresh fruit and produce seasonally for your short trek to Blowing Rock.

 The Blowing Rock itself is worth the visit (weather permitting), then it’s time to check into The New Public House and Hotel.
-After unwinding for a moment, head down to the bar for a signature craft cocktail, followed by farm-to-table entrees including mountain trout and lamb.
+After unwinding for a moment, head down to the bar for a signature craft cocktail, followed by farm-forward entrees including grilled pork chops and house-made hot dogs.

 Day 3: Savor the Mountain Flavors